 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

 There will be no refreshments available during your visit.
 The children’s play area is currently not available to use.

 Preston holds monthly family days giving prisoners more time to spend time with their children in a more relaxed setting.

 Keep in touch with someone at Preston Prison

-There are several ways you can keep in touch with a resident during their time at Preston Prison.
+There are several ways you can keep in touch with a prisoner during their time at Preston Prison.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.

 You can also exchange voicemails using the Prison Voicemail service.